-11 Bulk access regime
+12 Bulk access regime

-- (1) This Plan establishes a bulk access regime for the extraction of water under access licences in the water source, having regard to: - (a) the environmental water rules established in Part 4 of this Plan, - (b) the requirements for water for basic landholder rights identified in Division 2 of Part 5 of this Plan, - (c) the requirements for water for extraction under access licences identified in Division 3 of Part 5 of this Plan, and - (d) the access licence dealing rules established in Part 10 of this Plan. - (2) The bulk access regime established in this Plan for the water source: - (a) recognises and is consistent with the limits to the availability of water set in relation to the water source contained in Part 6 of this Plan, - (b) establishes rules according to which access licences are to be granted and managed contained in Parts 7 and 8 of this Plan and available water determinations are to be made contained in Part 6 of this Plan, - (c) recognises the effect of climatic variability on the availability of water as described in clause 12, - (d) establishes rules with respect to the priorities according to which water allocations are to be adjusted as a consequence of any reduction in the availability of water due to an increase in average annual extraction against the long-term average annual extraction limit and long-term average sustainable diversion limit, contained in Part 6 of this Plan, - (e) contains provisions with respect to the conditions that must be imposed as mandatory conditions on access licences, contained in Division 2 of Part 11 of this Plan, and - (f) recognises and is consistent with the water management principles contained in section 5 of the Act.
+- (1) This Plan establishes a bulk access regime for the extraction of water under access licences in these water sources, having regard to: - (a) the environmental water rules established in Part 4 of this Plan, - (b) the requirements for water for basic landholder rights identified in Division 2 of Part 5 of this Plan, - (c) the requirements for water for extraction under access licences identified in Division 3 of Part 5 of this Plan, and - (d) the access licence dealing rules established in Part 10 of this Plan. - (2) The bulk access regime established in this Plan for these water sources: - (a) recognises and is consistent with the limits to the availability of water set in relation to these water sources contained in Part 6 of this Plan, - (b) establishes rules according to which access licences are to be granted and managed contained in Parts 7 and 8 of this Plan, and available water determinations are to be made contained in Part 6 of this Plan, - (c) recognises the effect of climatic variability on the availability of water as described in clause 13, - (d) establishes rules with respect to the priorities according to which water allocations are to be adjusted as a consequence of any reduction in the availability of water due to an increase in average annual extraction against the long-term average annual extraction limit and the long-term average sustainable diversion limit contained in Part 6 of this Plan, - (e) contains provisions with respect to the conditions that must be imposed as mandatory conditions on access licences, contained in Division 2 of Part 11 of this Plan, and - (f) recognises and is consistent with the water management principles contained in section 5 of the Act.

-12 Climatic variability
+13 Climatic variability

-This Plan recognises the effects of climatic variability on river flow in the water source by having provisions that:
+This Plan recognises the effects of climatic variability on river flow in these water sources by having provisions that:

-- (a) manage the sharing of water within the limits of water availability on a long-term average annual basis and the priorities according to which water allocations are to be adjusted as a consequence of any reduction in the availability of water due to an increase in average annual extraction against the long-term average annual extraction limit and long-term average sustainable diversion limit, contained in Part 6 of this Plan, and - (b) manage the sharing of water on a daily basis, contained in Division 2 of Part 8 of this Plan.
+- (a) manage the sharing of water within the limits of water availability on a long-term average annual basis and the priorities according to which water allocations are to be adjusted as a consequence of any reductions in the availability of water due to an increase in average annual extraction against the long-term average annual extraction limit and long-term average annual sustainable diversion limit contained in Part 6 of this Plan, and - (b) manage the sharing of water in specified water sources on a daily basis, contained in Division 2 of Part 8 of this Plan.